 In other words, you add as much load on the bar as you can possibly lift with the correct lifting technique.
 It’s not rocket science.

-Studies have shown that “1RM is a reliable method of evaluating the maximal strength in untrained middle-aged individuals.
-It appears that 1RM-testing protocols that include one familiarisation session and one testing session are sufficient for assessing maximal strength in this population” (Levinger, Itamar et al. 2009).
+“1RM is a reliable method of evaluating the maximal strength in untrained middle-aged individuals.
+It appears that 1RM-testing protocols that include one familiarisation session and one testing session are sufficient for assessing maximal strength in this population” according to Levinger, Itamar et al. 2009.

 You can use several others equations to know how many reps of 225 you need to bench 315.
 These include:

 - Epley formula

 - O’Conner et al.

 On the one hand, these equations offer a safe, practical, and reasonably accurate way to assess muscular strength in most people.